prokopto-dev/fabric-plus/README.md

 - [ ] Add notes on how to run things in parallel in docs
 - [ ] Package and deliver via PyPI.
 - [ ] Ensure `Fab CLI Tool` compatibility... hadn't considered that.
+- [ ] Import README into the docs
+- [ ] probably move how the docs work a little